-Trade codes in Pokemon Scarlet & Violet can be utilized to help you obtain version exclusives, Paradox Pokemon, or even all the other starters you didn’t pick — so here’s a list of every trade code that you can use right now.
+Using trade codes in Pokemon Scarlet & Violet is one of the easiest ways to get version exclusives, Paradox Pokemon, or even the two starters you didn’t choose – so here’s a list of every trade code you can use right now.

 These unified codes (officially known as Link Codes in the game) let you arrange trades with Trainers around the world to get the Pokemon you both want, whether that’s swapping a Quaxly for a Fuecoco or trading a Scarlet-exclusive Scream Tail for a Violet-exclusive Iron Bundle.